Bitcullis

 - Inversion layers: Toggle Luma Invert to see how it reverses the entire modulation chain.

-- Animate: Slowly sweep controls to watch the digital texture evolve in real time.
+- Animate: Slowly sweep controls as the digital texture evolves in real time.

 Glossary